aboyer1013/zetroid-tracker/README.md

 # Zetroid Tracker

-An item tracker for The Legend of Zelda: A Link to the Past (ALttP) and Super Metroid (SM).
+An item tracker for The Legend of Zelda: A Link to the Past (ALttP) and Super Metroid (SM) [crossover randomizer](https://smalttp.speedga.me/).

 Currently hosted here:
 https://zetroid-tracker.tenxiii.com